 As noted above, EPASD pursues an ongoing program to replace aging pipes based on condition inspections.
 A system-wide TV inspection program currently is underway at EPASD.
 The results of this survey will identify system problems, allowing EPASD engineers to develop an accurate CIP to facilitate system repairs and/or replacements.
-These identified repairs should augment a CIP that addresses the capacity issues contributing to predicted surcharging and sewer overflows from existing land uses shown in the 2021 Addendum to the 2015 Master Plan Update.
+317 These identified repairs should augment a CIP and asset management plan, that currently does not exist, that addresses the capacity issues contributing to